Ready to see some Christmas lights? Here's a map of reader endorsed displays to drive by

 Here's how to submit

 Here's a chance to submit to your reader-created map.
-Fill out the form below to add the address of a display you think should be on everyone's holiday lights tour this year.
-App users, tap here to enter an address into the form.
+Fill out the form here to enter an address into the form of a display you think should be on everyone's holiday lights tour this year.

-This article originally appeared on MetroWest Daily News: Where to see Christmas lights around Fall River?
+This article originally appeared on MetroWest Daily News: Where to see Christmas lights around Brockton?
 A map of displays